 A federal judge has ruled that the U.S. Forest Service went overboard when it suspended more than a hundred small projects.The Forest Service response had been criticized by environmental groups as a "game playing" strategy to help the agency gain political support for limiting public involvement.

-Environment Places High in Personal Values, but Low in Political Priorities for U.S. Voters
+Environment High in Personal Values, Low in Political Priorities for U.S. Voters

 According to a survey commissioned by the Nicholas Institute at Duke University, most U.S. voters support stronger pro-environmental policies, but on election day far fewer voters allow those beliefs to influence their choice of candidates.
 This article includes the research results and some of the reasons behind those findings.